hohsieh/hec-ras-docker/README.md

 ENV PATH=$RAS_EXE_PATH:$PATH
 ```

+### $PORJECT
+This sets the name of your project.
+It also determines which `*.sh` file is loaded at runtime.

 ## Optional Vars:

 ### Config file
 This optional file can be used to override vars and set new vars in a consistent/repeatable manner.
-See the example `project/config` file included in this repo for more info.
+See the example `project/example_config` file included in this repo for more info.
 Below is an example of one configurable item you can set in this file.

 ```
 # Project Name